efchatz/HTTP3-attacks/README.md

 The following instructions occur the curl installation, for the HTTP-flooding assault.

-1. add Dockerfile to a dir
+1. Add Dockerfile to a dir.
+The Dockerfile is inside the http-flood dir of the repository.
-2. add exploit to the same dir, in our case the http-flood.sh file
+2. Add exploit to the same dir, in our case the http-flood.sh file
 3. Change the URL parameter in the exploit to the one of the target
 4. docker build -t curl-http3 .
 5. docker run -t -d --network host curl-http3